 Home alone: How visible should we be?

 I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, to form opinions without interference, to make important life decisions, and discuss intimately with family members.
-But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to privacy and family life, my home, and private correspondence.
+But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to respect for private and family life, my home and correspondence.

 The knowledge that our ‘always-on’ smartphones, tablets, and PCs make us visible, trackable and identifiable now extends to televisions, refrigerators, ovens, vacuum cleaners and other home appliances.
 For example, consider the capabilities of Samsung televisions to send living-room chatter to third parties, the iRobot vacuum cleaner to map home interior locations, or the Sleep Number Bed mattress to track your heart rate, breathing, sounds and movements.
 They are leaving a trail of ‘digital breadcrumbs’ which reveal data about our behaviour and movements.

 As consumers, we have some choice in the matter.
 We are required to consent to the terms and conditions of service agreements when purchasing these objects.
 We can also buy appliances that are not connected to the Internet.
 But for how long will the offer of unconnected objects last and will consent really be possible if their functionality and security are limited or compromised by a decision to opt out of data-sharing arrangements?
 The functionalities of the iRobot vacuum cleaner and Sleep Number Bed have been shown to be limited when users do not consent to their terms and conditions of service; they have also been criticised for not being able to guarantee the secure storage of user data, and that this data will not be transmitted to others.